 In many cases, says McCarron, they've been approved by the most mainstream of banks.
 The condo converters disappear with the loan proceeds and, ultimately the lender forecloses.
 And the tenants are clueless that this has been taking its course, all the while paying rent to a "building manager."

 It's a small reminder to the politically conservative pundits with whom I may faceoff on cable TV that, sorry, Fannie and Freddie aren't solely to blame for the housing mess.
-But even if the scammers' skullduggery is abating, the damage is done, as McCarron notes, with much of the urban redevelopment progress of the past two decades in
+But even if the scammers' skullduggery is abating, the damage is done, as McCarron notes, with much of the urban redevelopment progress of the past two decades in Chicago simply undone.

 For the judges here, these larger urban affairs and planning issues are ancillary to their professional mandate.
 Their courtrooms are packed for at least several hours a day and they must keep the trains moving.
 They're not social workers, and aren't supposed to dispense legal or housing counsel, but it's almost impossible to avoid same.